samienr/zola-website/content/Projects/keyboard1/index.md

 # Step 4: Assembly and Firmware
 I ordered my PCB from [JLCPCB](https://jlcpcb.com/) in black and white for about 20 USD, the microcontroller from [SeeedStudio](https://www.seeedstudio.com/), and the other components from [Typeractive](https://typeractive.xyz/).

-I used my university's makerspace for soldering, learning about reflow soldering for small components.
+I used my university's makerspace for soldering, learning about reflow soldering for smaller components.

-(INCLUDE HOW I USED SHARPIE TO COLOR PCB EDGES)
 ## Keymap
 First, I defined the keymap.
 I opted for the Colemak-DH layout, as it was designed to be a more ergonomic layout that also allows for faster typing speeds.
 The other layers were designed by seeing various designs online and then just iterating.